cseoighe/StopEvol/README.md

 The R script [stopcodon.rscript](https://github.com/cseoighe/StopEvol/blob/master/stopcodon.rscript) requires a codon-aware sequence alignment file in FASTA format and a phylogenetic tree, with branch lengths, estimated from a cognate standard codon model (the default model implemented in the R script is the Muse and Gaut (1994) model with the F1x4 model of codon equilibrium frequencies).

 Note that relative branch lengths are treated as fixed and not reoptimized.
-The script optimizes a scale factor that affects the overall tree length.
+The script optimizes a scale factor that applies to the overall tree length.

 The sequence file should contain a codon-aware alignment in FASTA format and must include the stop codon as the last position of the alignment.
 Sequences that include a gap or a codon other than